deablosf/project_Pg/README.md

 Will now build the functions to allow the visitors to click and see the differnt classifications and later on the powers.

 SECTION 4: The City
-Will now build the functions to allow the visitors to click and see the differnt Boroughs and later on important NPCs in those boroughs.
+Will now build the functions to allow the visitors to click and see the differnt Boroughs and later on important NPCs in those boroughs. map